addrummond/claney/Readme.md

 The matching route (if any) can be located via binary search.
 For example, if the leftmost capture group on the first line is empty then we know that either R5 or R6 is the matching route.

+There are some edge cases where an invalid route will match the initial 'God' regular expression but then fail to match the second regular expression.
+Routers should interpret this scenario as a 404.

 ## Example implementations